drdre4664/Provision-AWS-3-Tier-Infrastructure-Terraform-Modular-VPC-ALB-Auto-Scaling-RDS-MultiAZ/README.md

-# Project 06 — Terraform IaaC: AWS 3-Tier Architecture with High Availability
+# Provision AWS 3-Tier Infrastructure with Terraform (VPC, ALB, Auto Scaling, RDS)

 ## What This Project Does